ullix/ESP32-Flash-Crash/README.md

 When tested with ESP8266 (the present code is for ESP32-only but can be easily adapted to ESP8266) a WDT crash was NEVER seen!

 On an ESP32 files smaller than 100k never result in a WDT crash.
 The transition from "never crashing" to "crashing" is between 100k and 150k files sizes.
 Worst effect was observed at a file size of 300k.
-Strangely, it actually got a little bit better at even large files.
+Strangely, it actually got a little bit better at even larger files.

 While all types of ESP32 tested have shown this behaviour, its intensity seems to depend on the type of flash being used!